The 12th Annual Miami University Miami English Graduate and Adjunct Association (MEGAA) Symposium

 Download the proposal form here.
 Please provide all speaker information and presentation titles on the proposal form.
 Remove all personal identifiers from the proposal itself.
 Please limit both individual and panel proposals to 500 words.

-Email completed forms: Symposium Committee, MEGAAblog@gmail.com
+Email completed forms to: MEGAA Symposium Committee at MEGAAblog@gmail.com

 Hard copy submissions are also accepted and can be mailed to: